Gabriel Boakye: Club career

 After two seasons with Energie Cottbus, Boakye signed with 1.
 FC Köln II.

-Lokomotive Leipzig

 On July 25, 2020, Boakye signed a one-year contract with FC Lokomotive Leipzig.

-FC Edmonton

 On September 23, 2021, he joined FC Edmonton in the Canadian Premier League for the remainder of the 2021 season.
 On February 9, 2022, the club announced that Boakye and all but two other players would not be returning for the 2022 season.

+In 2023, he played with the Simcoe County Rovers in League1 Ontario.

+In 2024, he began playing with Vaughan Azzurri.

 International career

 Boakye featured in the Canadian youth program for the first time in 2013 under coach Tony Fonseca.
 He was named to the U15 national team for the 2013 Copa de México de Naciones.
 He made his international debut during the CONCACAF Under-17 Championship.
 On February 28, 2015, he played 90 minutes a 3–1 victory over Haiti.
 He then followed up with a further four international appearances over the next few weeks.
 His final outing came on March 15, when suffering a 3–0 defeat to Costa Rica.
 In February 2017, Boakye was named to Canada's roster for the 2017 CONCACAF U-20 Championship Boakye was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.